 Not only will this process be important in helping you determine where you might want to work, but also employers want to be confident that you know who they are and how your skills connect with their organization's needs specifically.
 Research is indispensable in preparing a good cover letter and resume.

 So what information should you be gathering?
 Our research worksheet may help you get started.

 Informational Interviews & Networking

-The best source of information comes from those individuals who are currently in the organization, industry, or type of position in which you are interested.
-Informational interviewing allows you to get an insiders perspective, learn the things you can't find on the organization's website, and adds a contact in your network.
+The best sources of information are those individuals who are currently in the organization, industry, or type of position in which you are interested.
+Informational interviewing allows you to get an insider's perspective, learn the things you can't find on the organization's website, and adds a contact in your network.

 Glassdoor is an online resource that provides company reviews and salary information for more than 20,000 companies.
-To access this site send an email from your Vanderbilt.edu account to email@example.com and you will receive a free full access student account.